V. M. Jones: Books

 In the same year, 'Serpents of Arakesh', the first of the Karazan Quartet was released.
-It is about an 'orphan' (he later finds his mother in Quest for the Sun) named Adam Equinox who was abandoned on the doorstep of Highgate, an orphanage run by the cruel Miss Pilcher.
+It follows an orphan named Adam Equinox who was abandoned on the doorstep of Highgate, an orphanage run by the cruel Miss Pilcher.
 He enters a competition on the back of a bookmark and wins the chance to visit Q, the creator of a computer game called Quest to Karazan.
 He is transported through a computer in to the fantasy world of Karazan to find the potion of healing to heal Q's daughter Hannah, who is suffering from a rare and potentially fatal form of cancer.